IBM/model-recycling/index.md

 <br>
 Changes of more than 0.36 (the [STD](Roberta-base-Baseline)) are considered significant.
 It is reported with the baseline performance -- finetuning pretrained RoBERTa base [here](pretrain_scores_table.md).

+<span style="font-size:0.8em;">This work was performed in IBM Research by Leshem Choshen, Elad Venezian, Shachar Don-Yehiya, Noam Slonim and Yoav Katz.</span>

 This work was performed in IBM Research by Leshem Choshen, Elad Venezian, Shachar Don-Yehiya, Noam Slonim and Yoav Katz.